 Stanley didn’t become a household name from one ad.
 Your foundation will not earn a grateful patient’s first gift from one postcard.

-When you build a welcome series that reaches patients when their gratitude is fresh, with coordinated messaging that turns your foundation from something unknown into something patients believe in, when patients hear about your impact from people they trust, and when the get to know you from different angles, giving their first gift becomes the obvious next step and you become the Stanley cup: familiar, trusted, and worth investing in.
+When you build a welcome series that reaches patients when their gratitude is fresh, with coordinated messaging that turns your foundation from something unknown into something patients believe in, when patients hear about your impact from people they trust, and when they get to know you from different angles, giving their first gift becomes the obvious next step and you become the Stanley mug: familiar, trusted, and worth investing in.

 A grateful patient welcome series — sometimes called a grateful patient cultivation sequence — is a carefully timed series of multichannel communications designed to move a recently discharged patient from completely unaware of your foundation to genuinely invested in its mission.
 It typically spans 90 days and includes a mix of direct mail, email, and personal touchpoints that build trust before making an ask.